Rebecca Foon: Early life

 Rebecca Foon was born in 1978 in Canada, and raised in Vancouver.
 She is the daughter of art educator and producer Jane Howard Baker, and playwright, producer, screenwriter, and novelist Dennis Foon.

 Music career

 Early years

 In 1996, when she was 17, Foon moved to Montreal from Vancouver, and soon became involved in the city's DIY music scene.
-She has been a member of several groups associated with the post rock, experimental and chamber music scene of Montreal, including ongoing collaborations with a number of musicians who are members of post-rock band Godspeed You!
+She has been a member of several groups associated with the post rock, experimental and chamber music scene of Montreal, including ongoing collaborations with musicians who are members of post-rock band Godspeed You!
 Black Emperor as well as indie rock band Arcade Fire.
 Among her earliest projects, in 1995, Foon teamed up with Spencer Krug (Wolf Parade, Sunset Rubdown, and Moonface) and Rachel Levine (Cakelk), forming the instrumental string/piano/accordion-based trio Fifths of Seven.
 Foon collaborated with choreographer Alyson Vishnovska to perform in the 1999 edition of the Edgy Women Festival.